-Research indicates that young people rarely disclose peer on peer abuse and that if they do, it is likely to be to their friends.
-Therefore, Chulmleigh Primary School will also educate pupils in how to support their friends if they are concerned about them, that they should talk to a trusted adult in the college and what services they can contact for further advice.
+Research indicates that young people rarely disclose child on child abuse and that if they do, it is likely to be to their friends.
+Therefore, Chulmleigh Primary School will also educate pupils in how to support their friends if they are concerned about them, that they should talk to a trusted adult in the school and what services they can contact for further advice.

-Any concerns, disclosures or allegations of peer on peer abuse in any form should be referred to the DSL using Chulmleigh Primary School's child protection procedures as set out in this policy.
-Where a concern regarding peer on peer abuse has been disclosed to the DSL(s), advice and guidance will be sought from MASH and where it is clear a crime has been committed or there is a risk of crime being committed the Police will be contacted.
+Any concerns, disclosures or allegations of child on child abuse in any form should be referred to the DSLusing Chulmleigh Primary School's child protection procedures as set out in this policy.
+Where a concernregarding child on child abuse has been disclosed to the DSL(s), advice and guidance will be sought from MASH and where it is clear a crime has been committed or there is a risk of crime being committed the Police will be contacted.

-Working with external agencies the college will respond to the unacceptable behaviour.
+Working with external agencies the school will respond to the unacceptable behaviour.
 If a pupil's behaviour negatively impacts on the safety and welfare of other pupils then safeguards will be put in place to promote the well-being of the pupils affected and the victim and perpetrator will be provided with support.